 Loading Runway...

 AI deployment isn’t uniform.
-The same role can face high exposure in one industry and moderate exposure in another — because the rate at which companies actually run AI for those tasks varies.
-Below: 7 sectors, ranked by current deployment intensity, with the most-exposed roles in each.
+The same role can face very different exposure in different sectors — because the rate at which companies actually run AI for those tasks varies by industry, regulation, and capital depth.
+Below: 7 sectors, ranked by current production deployment, with the most-affected roles in each.

 SaaS, infrastructure, AI/ML, cybersecurity, and platform companies — the fastest AI adoption curve.